oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     - The new Auth Token is displayed
     - Copy the auth token and save it to a file to retrieve it later, it won't be shown again in the Console.
 Open a new tab in the Text Editor you launched in the previous step, paste the token, and save the file to the desktop
-    - Close the Generate Token dialog:
+    - Close the Generate Token dialog
     ![Auth Token](images/auth-token.png " ")
 5. Create OCI Credential in Enterprise Manager
     - Make a note of your Tenancy OCID and User OCID: